What Is EMDR Therapy?

 EMDR is often used to treat individuals who have been through trauma, trauma can also manifest as many of the following symptoms and diagnoses.
 This form of psychotherapy is often used to treat many issues.

 Clients often report that the emotional distress related to their past experiences or trauma “greatly lessens” after undergoing EMDR therapy.
 Commonly, clients report that sleep comes easier, anxiety is reduced, and their quality of life has overall improved.
-Contact me today to discuss whether EMDR is right for you.
+Contact me today to discuss whether EMDR therapy is right for you.

 Return to your